 Explore Pre-Dental Implant Treatments at Parkview Dental

 To combat jawbone deterioration, we can provide treatment using a procedure called bone grafting.
-This procedure takes donated bone tissue and grafts it to the areas of the jawbone that have deteriorated.
-During the healing process, the patient’s jawbone will absorb this new tissue and restore itself using it.
+This quick and painless procedure takes donated bone tissue and grafts it to the areas of the jawbone that have deteriorated.
+During the healing process, the patient’s jawbone will absorb this new tissue and use it to restore itself.

 Gum recession is another common problem that can interfere with a patient’s implant candidacy.
-There are a few different reasons for why gum recession might occur:
+Receding gums can be caused by:

-- Periodontal Disease: This condition refers to bacterial gum infections, which attack and eat away at gum and jawbone tissue.
+- Periodontal Disease: Also known as gum disease, this bacterial infection attacks and eats away at gum and jawbone tissue.

-- Aggressive Tooth Brushing: Brushing teeth too hard can irritate the gums, and can even damage them to the point where they recede away from the patient’s teeth.
+- Aggressive Tooth Brushing: Brushing your teeth too hard can irritate your gums.
+It may even damage them to the point where they recede away from the patient’s teeth.

-- Insufficient Oral Hygiene Care: Failing to properly care for one’s oral hygiene may result in dangerous conditions that will eat away at oral structures.
+- Poor Oral Hygiene: Failing to practice good oral hygiene may result in dangerous conditions that eat away at oral structures.

-Using a procedure called soft tissue augmentation can reverse the effects of gum recession.
-This procedure takes donated gum tissue and grafts it to the weakened areas of the patient’s mouth.
-As the gums heal, this new tissue will be absorbed and used to restore density and strength to the patient’s gum structure.
+Undergoing a procedure called soft tissue augmentation can reverse the effects of gum recession.
+This painless procedure takes donated gum tissue and grafts it to the weakened areas of the patient’s mouth.
+As the gums heal, this new tissue will be absorbed to restore density and strength to the patient’s gum structure.